Privacy & HIPAA

 Your Privacy

-Notice of Privacy Practices (NPP) describes uses and disclosures of a patients “Protected Health Information” (PHI) regarding treatment, payment or healthcare operations and for other purposes permitted or required by law and a patient’s right to access and control of PHI including demographics: identity of patient; past, present or future physical or mental health or condition and/or related healthcare services.
+Notice of Privacy Practices (NPP) describes the uses and disclosures of a patient’s “Protected Health Information” (PHI) regarding treatment, payment, or healthcare operations and for other purposes permitted or required by law and a patient’s right to access and control of PHI including demographics: identity of patient; past, present or future physical or mental health or condition and/or related healthcare services.

-Methodist Children’s Home (MCH), Methodist Behavioral Hospital (MBH), Methodist Counseling Clinic (MCC), and Arkansas C.A.R.E.S. will abide by the terms of the NPP and at any time may change the terms of notice that will be effective for all PHI maintained at time of change.
+Methodist Children’s Home (MCH), Methodist Children’s Behavioral Hospital-Maumelle (MCBH-M), Methodist Counseling Clinic (MCC), Arkansas C.A.R.E.S., and Methodist Children’s Behavioral Hospital-Jonesboro (MCBH-J) will abide by the terms of the NPP and, at any time, may change the terms of the notice that will be effective for all PHI maintained at the time of change.
 A revised NPP will be provided on request by mail or email.

 Who Will Follow This Notice?

-This Notice describes the practices of our programs associated with the Methodist Children’s Home (MCH), the Methodist Behavioral Hospital (MBH), Methodist Counseling Clinic (MCC) and Arkansas C.A.R.E.S may share medical information for treatment, payment or operations as described in this notice.
-Any healthcare professional associated with the Methodist Family Health system — employees, staff and other personnel authorized to enter information into the patient’s file or record — will follow the terms of the NPP.
+This Notice describes the practices of our programs associated with the Methodist Children’s Home (MCH), Methodist Children’s Behavioral Hospital-Maumelle (MCBH-M), Methodist Counseling Clinic (MCC), Arkansas C.A.R.E.S., and Methodist Children’s Behavioral Hospital-Jonesboro (MCBH-J) may share medical information for treatment, payment, or operations as described in this notice.
+Any healthcare professional associated with the Methodist Family Health system — employees, staff, and other personnel authorized to enter information into the patient’s file or record — will follow the terms of the NPP.

 Photo of a smiling professional woman.